 Grants are a form of public financial support provided directly to students that do not need to be paid back.
-In 2015/16, Iceland was the only country not to offer any student grants while the Netherlands moved away from near universal to specific need-based grants for all newly enrolled students.
-The United Kingdom (England) has phased out its grant arrangements as of the 2016/17 academic year, at the same time increasing the maximum amount of the study loan that students may take out.
-Interestingly, Iceland is in the process of reforming its support system by introducing grants to complement its existing loan scheme (see planned reforms in National System Information Sheets).
+Iceland used to stand alone as the only European country that offered no grants.
+The government has been engaged in a long process of reform discussions which may lead to the introduction of grants.
+The Netherlands moved away from near universal to specific need-based grants for all newly enrolled students in 2015/16.
+The United Kingdom (England) has also discontinued the maintenance grant (living cost grant) for new students from the 2016/17 academic year, replacing it with a maintenance loan.